Exomanz/BSCommissionInfo/README.md

 ## Introduction
 Hey guys!
 I'm Exomanz (Exo), and I make PC mods that mostly centralize around adding more customization to your Beat Saber experience.
 I've been modding since late 2020.

-I'm a college student and am currently studying Computer and Network Administration; development may stagnate at times because my schoolwork always comes first.
+I'm a college student and am currently studying Computer Support and Network Administration; development may stagnate at times because my schoolwork always comes first.

 ## Notable Projects
 - [UITweaks](https://github.com/Exomanz/UITweaks) - Spice up your in-game HUD with some color, featuring a highly extensive configuration system.